receptron/SlashGPT/README.md

 ## Initialization for developer

 1. Install the required packages:
+  - If you want to use all the functions, install this.
+    `pip install -r requirements/full.txt`

-    `pip install -r requirements.txt`
+  - If you want to use only the general features, install this `pip install -r requirements.txt`

 2. Create .env file, and specify your OpenAI key as follows: